Are you looking for an easy way to get more blog comments?

 11. Ask Your Email Subscribers to Comment

-Another easy way to get more blog comments is to send an email to your newsletter subscribers and ask them to join the conversation.
-Many content marketers have discovered that email subscribers are more likely to share your content with their network and are the most likely to comment when you ask them.
+Another easy way to get more blog comments is to email your newsletter subscribers and ask them to join the conversation.
+Many content marketers have discovered that email subscribers are likelier to share your content with their network and are the most likely to comment when you ask them.

 You can try signing off your regular newsletter with a call-to-action, asking users their thoughts on your articles.
-Or you could use the suggestion from earlier in this article and ask readers what else they’d add to the post.
+Or you could use the suggestion from earlier in this article and ask readers what else they’d add to the post to create more great content.

 For your emails to be successful, you’ll need to perfect your email subject lines to increase your email open rates.
 Then you can be sure you’ll get more visitors to your blog and boost that all-important comment count.